gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Don't say that.
 Maybe it went to the other one.
 It's not that far.
-I---I could walk with you if you want."
+I could walk with you if you want."
 Maddy sniffled,
 nodded,
 and fell into step beside him.